rdk/p2rank/misc/tutorials/feature-setup.md

 If you want to add new features that are not implemented in P2Rank you have 3 options:
 * Implement a new feature calculator in Java or Groovy
-    * this is not too difficult and has an advantage that feature will be calculated automatically for new datasets
+    * this is not too difficult and has an advantage that the feature will be calculated automatically for new datasets
     * For introduction see [new feature tutorial](new-feature-evaluation-tutorial.md)
 * Provide custom atom type and residue type tables for `atom_table` and `residue_table` features
     * allow defining values for residue types and atom types